univention/univention-corporate-server/doc/manual/central-management-umc/portal.rst

 see which portal entries can be made using the UMC portal settings module.

 By default, all portal entries are displayed for everyone.
-In the UMC module :guilabel:`Portal` in the category :guilabel:`Login`, it can be configured whether anonymous visitors have to sign in before they can see entries.
+In the UMC module :guilabel:`Portal` in the category *Login*, it can be configured whether anonymous visitors have to sign in before they can see entries.
 It is also possible to limit certain entries for certain groups.
 This requires the LDAP attribute ``memberOf``.
 Nested group memberships (i.e., groups in groups) are evaluated.

 Further design adjustments can be made in the file :file:`/usr/share/univention-portal/css/custom.css`.
 This file will not be